raphaellmsousa/ForROS/README.md

 A detailed description of our team's approach has been provided in the jupyter notebook file "valeNeuralNetwork.ipynb"

+## Strategy

+Our team divided the mission into two laps.
+The first one, we turn around the treadmills avoiding obstacles and passing through the restricted region.
+Also, we are detecting fire while the robot is running, our GPS movement and the position of detected fire is presented in a realtime map, check the "valeNeuralNetwork.ipynb" for more details.

+In the second lap, our robot is going to try climbing up the ladders and touch the rolls.
+We are going to touch first the suspended platform rolls on fire and after down the stairs, the robot will detect and touch the base of a roll without fire.
+After that, our mission is concluded.

 ## Team

 Institutions: Federal Institute of Paraiba - IFPB - (Cajazeiras) and Federal Institute of Bahia - IFBA (Vitoria da Conquista).